Teaching and Learning Policy

 We are proud of our achievements and we are equally proud of the range of the extracurricular activities available to our students.

 This policy aims to outline the curriculum that we offer our students at Catcote Academy and the teaching & learning experiences.
 It is one, which caters for a wide range of diverse and complex needs.
-Catcote Academy is a special school educating students across a range of learning difficulties and special needs including ASD (Autistic Spectrum Disorder), SEMHD (Social, Emotional and Mental Health Difficulties), SLD (Severe Learning Difficulties), MLD (Moderate Learning Difficulties) and PMLD (Profound, Multiple Learning Difficulties) on one single site on the south west side of Hartlepool.
-Catcote Academy currently has on roll 143 students aged 11 to 19 years*.
+Catcote Academy is a special school educating students across a range of learning difficulties and special needs including ASD (Autistic Spectrum Disorder), SEMHD (Social, Emotional and Mental Health Difficulties), SLD (Severe Learning Difficulties), MLD (Moderate Learning Difficulties) and PMLD (Profound, Multiple Learning Difficulties) on two sites on the south west side of Hartlepool (Main site caters for Y7-11 learners and we also have a provision on Brierton Road that caters for our sixth form learners in Red and Blue pathway).
+Catcote Academy currently has on roll 151 students aged 11 to 19 years*.
 All students have a Educational Health Care plan (EHC).
 This policy aims to provide the basic teaching, learning and curriculum framework that we follow, however, for further information please also refer to subject policies, schemes of work, post 19 staff handbook and the school website.

 The curriculum provided includes the entire planned learning experience for students.
 It is informed by the statutory requirements of the National Curriculum, but also includes the range of extra-curricular activities that the school organises in order to enrich the experience of the students.
 It also includes the ‘hidden curriculum’, or what the students learn from the way they are treated and expected to behave (SMSC).
 We aim to teach students how to grow into successful learners, confident individuals and responsible citizens.